Find Affordable College Courses

 15 Yearly Graduations

 The 4th most popular school in the country for history majors who are seeking their doctor's degree is University of California - Los Angeles.
 Roughly 44,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-During the 2020-2021 academic year, 15 people received their doctor's degree in history from UCLA.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 53% were women.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 15 people received their doctor's degree in history from UCLA.
+About 50% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+University of California - Los Angeles history graduates who receive their doctor's degree go on to jobs earning a median salary of $59,705.

 #4